 The semiconductor industry is intensely competitive and has been characterized by price erosion and rapid technological change.
 We compete with major domestic and international semiconductor companies, many of which have greater market recognition and greater financial, technical, marketing, distribution and other resources than we have with which to pursue engineering, manufacturing, marketing and distribution of their products.
-Furthermore, recent adverse economic conditions have resulted in a current over capacity in the semiconductor industry and excess capacity or improved product availability could adversely affect market pricing and our competitive position.
+We also compete with a number of companies that we believe have copied, cloned, pirated or reverse engineered our proprietary product lines in such countries as China, Korea and Taiwan.
+We are continuing to take actions to vigorously and aggressively defend and protect our intellectual property on a worldwide basis.